-Crosslisted as: NANO 1292.
+Recommended: MATH 0700 or concurrent registration or eligible for MATH 1100 eligible for ENGC 1101.
+Cross-Listed as: NANO 1292.
 Offered: Fall, Spring.

-VACT 2096 - Internship in Vacuum Technology (2-4 cr)
+VACT 2096 Internship in Vacuum Technology 2-4 cr

 This internship course explores careers and training in a supervised work setting.
 Combines theory with field experience.
 Students spend approximately 2.5 hours per week per credit on the job, complete academic work and meet with faculty.
 Students may earn 2 to 4 credits per semester, with a maximum of 8 credits in any one discipline.